City-of-Helsinki/events-helsinki-monorepo/README.md

 The release-please workflow is located in the [release-please.yml](./.github/workflows/release-please.yml) file.

 The configuration for release-please is located in the [release-please-config.json](./release-please-config.json) file.
-See vatious options in the [release-please docs](https://github.com/googleapis/release-please/blob/main/docs/manifest-releaser.md).
+See all the options here: [release-please docs](https://github.com/googleapis/release-please/blob/main/docs/manifest-releaser.md).

 The manifest file is located in the [release-please-manifest.json](./.release-please-manifest.json) file.